wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 == Description ==

-Add a histogram table to the reviews of you

-r products, as well as you see in most trendy e-commerce sites, and give users the possibility to attach images to their reviews.
+Add a histogram table to the reviews of your products, as well as you see in most trendy e-commerce sites, and give users the possibility to attach images to their reviews.
 Keep up-to-date about most trendy products thanks to the new options conceived to manage an advanced review system.

 = Detail, feedback and customisability in one plugin only =